AresiRosende/UDC-PL/practica/README.md

 Fastest lap : tt:tt.ttt in lap X with tyres Y on Z laps
 ```

-## Compiling/running
+## Compiling/running/testing
-A Makefile is given to simplify this process.
+A Makefile and a folder 'testFiles' are given to simplify it

-`make compile` compiles all the modules and generates an executable called 'F1TimeCheck'
+`make compile` compiles all the modules and generates the executable called 'F1TimeCheck'

-`make all` compiles the modules and executes the program with the 2 example xml files
+`make all` compiles the modules and executes the program with the 2 correct xml files

+`make test` compiles the modules and executes the program with the 15 different test files